-If you’re dealing with the latter scenario, then water softener maintenance should keep the problem from getting any worse.
+If you’re dealing with the latter scenario, then water softener repair should keep the problem from getting any worse.

-6. Your Dishes Are Hazy and Spotty After You Wash Them
+6. You Have Cloudy Dishes After You Wash Them

 When water is not soft like it should be, it makes a chore like doing the dishes even more of a chore.
 The water leaves behind excess calcium and magnesium deposits on your silverware, glasses and plates, making them look cloudy even after you wash them.